-I was born in Autumn, the Luna Park was in town.
-Lights and screams filled the night, the kids pirouetting on the rides, their hands sticky with cotton candy.
+I was born in Autumn, when the Luna Park was in town.
+Its lights and sounds filled the night, the kids screamed on the rides, their hands sticky with cotton candy.

-As a kid I lived on the "street of the thousand turns", the hospital and the school on one end, my family house on the other, with mamma, papà and nonna Valentina.
-My grandma grew up under the bombs, taking care of her siblings and selling salt to buy bread.
-She would tell me this story every day, while she was busy knitting and me daydreaming, browsing my sticker books.
+As a kid I lived on the "street of the thousand turns", with the school on one end and my family house on the other, where lived mamma, papà and nonna Valentina.
+My grandma survived the war, taking care of her siblings despite the bombings and walking miles on foot to sell salt so she could feed them.
+She told me this story every day, while knitting, with me at her feet playing with my sticker book.

-I was 4 and my cousin was 10 when she unveiled to me the secrets of the alphabet.
+I was 4 years old when my 10 year old cousin unveiled to me the secrets of the alphabet.
 I loved to help her doing homework, feeling the weight of the dictionary and its slim pages.

 My primary teacher said of me:

-"Bookworm Lisa, she will be a writer some day"
+"Bookworm Lisa, some day she will be a writer"

-so don't be surprised if you find me here today to tell you that's what I want to be.
+so don't be surprised if you find me here today telling you that's what I have become.

-The day after my Bachelor Degree in Clinical Psychology I carried a backpack and left to go see for myself what was there to find.
+The day after my Bachelor Degree in Clinical Psychology I put on my backpack and left to go see for myself what was there to find.
 It turns out there's a lot more than I imagined around the corner.
-Twelve years on, and I'm still not at peace that it's not possible to see all there is to see.
+Fifteen years on, and I'm still not at peace that it'll not possible to see all there is to see.

-I am sure about very few things in life, but I know for sure that I've been to 32 countries, I speak three and a half languages, I hate tourists and signed contracts.
-At some point in my life, you could have met me publishing scientific papers, cleaning hostel toilets, serving tacos y guacamole barefoot.
+I am sure about very few things in life, except I love my family, I've been to 32 countries, I speak three and a half languages, and I hate tourists and contracts.
+At some point in my life, you could have met me publishing scientific papers, cleaning hostel toilets or serving tacos y guacamole barefoot.
 I laid awake at night wondering the mystery of human relations, genetic disorders, and falling stars.
-I swam with mantas, I smoked a cigar, I jumped off a plane... the biggest rush remains meeting my friends again.
+I swam with mantas, I smoked a cigar, I jumped off a plane... the biggest rush remains the day my daughter was born.

 Will I move back to Italy at some point?
 I would love to eat lasagna and prosciutto round the clock.
-I would wait for Saturday afternoons, when Fede and I warm up in the sun, looking at passersby and gossiping, spread on the wicker chairs at Caffè Europa.
-And yet, somehow, I find myself going back to Canada, again and again.
-I wonder if it has anything to do with that funny cute character who lives up there and whom I accidentally fell in love with.
+I would sit in the sun with my best friends, looking at passersby and gossiping over espresso coffee.
+And yet, somehow, I'm spending most of my time in Canada, where I kept going back year after year to visit the man whom I accidentally fell in love with.